History of Bail

 The Judiciary Act of 1789

-• Non-capital offenses: Bail was permitted.
+• Non-capital offenses: Bail was typically allowed.

 Landmark Bail Reform Acts